wlanboy/raspberrypi/timing-server.md

+# Linux timing server with gps source
+How to build your own ntp server which is using a usb gsp module as timing source.

-# get a gps module
+## get a gps module
 GPS-Modul VK-162 with TCXO EEPROM

 ## install tools